lgillard/capitrain-openvisualtraceroute/README.md

 # Overview

 This application is meant to be used with this API : https://github.com/Zigotote/capitrain-api.
 !
-You need to download and launch the API before running openvisualtraceroute.
+You need to download and launch the API, whithout the API UI mode, before running openvisualtraceroute.

 # Launch